ahestevenz/gamma-ray-detection/README.md

 |:---:|:---:|:---:|
 | Edge Detection | Mask | Grid |

-After that the calculation of the superpixel (10x10 crystals matrix) is done with the _getCentroids.py_ script.
+Then superpixels (10x10 crystals matrix) are carried out by the _getCentroids.py_ script.
 Here, images with following features are used:

 * Light: from radioactive source
 * Exposure time: 6 minutes